More at rubyonrails.org:

 2.7 length

-This helper validates the length of the attributes' values.
+This validator validates the length of the attributes' values.
 It provides a variety of options, so you can specify length constraints in different ways:

 class Person < ApplicationRecord